-What is the recommended recalibration schedule for my laser calibration product?
+What is the recommended recalibration schedule for my calibration product?

 I need a replacement calibration certificate, how do I get one?

-Replacement certificates for all Laser Calibration products can be purchased through the Service Centre.
+Replacement certificates for all laser and ballbar calibration products can be purchased through the Service Centre.
 There is a small charge for this service due to the administration work involved.

 To get a replacement you will need to contact your local Renishaw office.

-When contacting, please ensure you know the type of product, the date it was last calibrated, or recalibrated, and the date of manufacture.
+When contacting, please ensure you know the type of product, the date it was last calibrated, or recalibrated, the serial number and the date of manufacture.